Transitioning to Adulthood: Creating Your Village

-I stands for Interconnectedness.
+I for Interconnectedness.
 As mentioned in Part I, interconnection means being connected with one another and feeling like you belong.
 It is about the relationships you have with the people in your life and with your larger community.
 These can include romantic relationships, friendships, family relationships, and more general relationships like with your coworkers or people you interact with outside of work.
 Interconnection does not always come easily to people and maintaining relationships and friendships as an adult can be a challenge once people’s lives get busy with work, family, and hobbies as they get older.
 There are ways to improve your connections with others.
 You may find that you feel strong connections with your fellow Autistics12, so building relationships via local self-advocacy or support groups may be something you want to try.

 L stands for Lifelong Health and Wellness.
 Your physical health will change as you age, but there are things you can do now that will help you stay healthy longer like exercising, eating nutritious food, and going to the doctor for regular checkups.
 Health and wellness also mean taking care of your mental health.
 Life is filled with good times and bad times, and sometimes the bad times can impact your mental health.
 You can do things to help your mental health as you age like having friends/family you can talk to and trust, practicing mindfulness or meditation to stay calm, and speaking with a therapist if you are having a hard time.
 The important thing to know about lifelong health and wellness is that it is not about being a certain weight or being able to run a certain distance.
-Lifelong health and wellness is more likely when you spend more of your life practicing healthy habits instead of unhealthy habits.
+Lifelong health and wellness more likely when you spend more of your life practicing healthy habits instead of unhealthy habits.

 L also stands for Living Situation.
 Many young adults and/or their family members worry about where they are going to live when they get older.
 You may want to keep living with your family for a while, or you may be hoping to live with a romantic partner, friends, roommates or by yourself when you are older.
-Things like money, the town/city you are in, available supports, and access to services like transportation are all important to consider when weighing your options for where you want to live.
+Things like money, the town/city you are in, available supports, and access to services like transportation are all important to consider when options for where you want to live.
 It can be hard to know which option is best for you and you may have to try living in a few different places or with different people before you find a living situation that is right for you.

-A stands for Advocating for Yourself and Autonomy.
+A for Advocating for Yourself and Autonomy.
 Self-advocacy is standing up for yourself by expressing your own views or interests.
 Nobody can read your mind, so throughout your life you will have to tell people if there is something you need support with, if someone is making you uncomfortable, if your rights are being violated, or if your needs are not being met.
 It is important to remember that advocating for yourself does not have to be done by yourself.
 You can ask someone or a group of people to help you advocate for yourself.
 For instance, you may want someone to come with you to a meeting with your doctor because you can get overwhelmed and may forget to bring up some of your health concerns.